(Last updated: August 10, 2021)

 Even TikTok wants a piece of the ecommerce pie.
 In late 2019, the app reportedly started testing a feature that lets creators place links to ecommerce sites in their videos and profiles.
 Later, in October 2020, TikTok announced a partnership with ecommerce platform Shopify to let Shopify merchants create and share in-feed video ads for their products.

 Social media usage around the world is only growing.
 As of 2019, 72% of U.S. adults use social media in some capacity.
-Apps like Instagram and Facebook give ecommerce businesses the power not only to sell through new channels, but to reach and influence new audiences.
+And platforms like Instagram and Facebook give ecommerce businesses the power not only to sell through new channels but to reach and influence new audiences.

 COVID-19’s impact on ecommerce

 We’ve established that ecommerce has been steadily growing for years.
 But in March 2020, we saw an unprecedented spike in online shopping rates.

 It’s no surprise that ecommerce sales have skyrocketed since COVID-19 struck.
 With many brick-and-mortar shops closed and social distancing practices enforced, it was either unsafe or impossible to purchase goods and supplies in person.
 And it’s not just tech-savvy millennials and Gen Z renters who relied on ecommerce during the pandemic — baby boomers and Gen Xers also resorted to online shopping.

 Between mid-March and late-April 2020, online shopping yielded a 160% year-over-year increase.
 Two-thirds of consumers report that they increased their online shopping due to the pandemic.